jmphil09/carmichael/README.md

 2) Set up a "PC" compute node.
 (Linux, MacOS, or Windows).

 3) Set up a Raspberry Pi compute node on a Raspberry Pi 4.
 This will work on a 2, 4, or 8 GB model of a pi 4.
-You can _probably_ get this to run with a 1GB model or a pi 3 as well (Or even another Arm device).
+You can _probably_ get this to run with a 1GB model or a pi 3 as well (Or another Arm device).

+### Step 1) Set up the main server node

+ - Follow the steps above to set up a virtual environment and install packages from requirements.txt
+ - Set up a Postgres Database (TODO: add steps for this)
+ - Run `start_server.py`

 ### TODO List
+ - Add more values to `db_config.py` and update Step 1) instructions above
  - Add algorithms to compute 4-carmichael numbers
  - Use CUDA to compute carmichael numbers with one or more GPU's
  - Extend the original research by another order of magnitude